paulmillr/noble-secp256k1/README.md

 > npm install @noble/secp256k1

 We support all major platforms and runtimes.
-For node.js <= 18, a polyfill for `globalThis.crypto` is needed, see below.
+For node.js <= 18 and React Native, additional polyfills are needed: see below.
-For React Native, which doesn't implement webcrypto, you may need a [polyfill for crypto.getRandomValues](https://github.com/LinusU/react-native-get-random-values) and either a polyfill for webcrypto, or simply enabling synchronous methods.

 ```js
 import * as secp from '@noble/secp256k1';